electronic-dance-music/photo-site/README.md

 - home page look like example
     - view galleries button should be smaller and match pixieset button

+- tint background photos and have text color optoni as parameter

 - gallery select page look like example: